bclins/bclins.github.io/spring26/math121/notes.md

 </table>
 </center>

+This works best if you have at least 10 expected "successes" and 10 expected "failures".
 </div>

 When we do a hypothesis test, we need to make sure that the **assumptions of a hypothesis test** are satisfied.
 There are two that we need to check: